WebOfTrustInfo/rwot3-sf/draft-documents/hubs.md

 # Hubs

+## by Daniel Buchner, Wayne Vaughan, and Ryan Shea

 Hubs let you securely store and share data.
 A Hub is a datastore containing semantic data objects at well-known locations.
 Each object in a Hub is signed by an identity and accessible via a globally recognized API format that explicitly maps to semantic data objects.
 Hubs are addressable via a unique identifiers maintained in a global namespace.

 ## Single Address for Multiple Hub Instances